 China Camp State Park

 If you’re up for a camping adventure, China Camp State Park is a good alternative.
 The park opens from 8:00 am to sunset daily, so stargazers will have to camp to surf the night sky.
 This park promises decent stargazing sessions, thanks to being further from the lights coming from Oakland and San Francisco.
 Besides unmatched starry skies, you’ll be treated to spectacular sunsets.
 So it’s a good thing you have to spend the night here!

 The Best Stargazing Spots Along the Pacific Coast

 Point Reyes National Seashore

-Point Reyes is beautiful weekend or day trip from San Francisco even if you’re not chasing stars; on a clear weekend you can look out over the Pacific Ocean and get a sense for what real darkness feels like.
+Point Reyes is a beautiful weekend or day trip from San Francisco even if you’re not chasing stars; on a clear weekend, you can look out over the Pacific Ocean and get a sense of what real darkness feels like.
 Since there’s little development near the National Seashore land, it’s almost 360° views of the stars.

 Inverness, CA 94937, www.nps.gov